 2. Do you have expertise?

 To win the shopper’s trust, the retailer or brand has to prove its expertise.
-Self-care brands need to be the experts in their field, because delivering great product is not enough.
+Self-care brands need to be the experts in their field, because delivering great products is not enough.
 They should have credible science to back them up and experts on hand, if even in the background (i.e. orthodontists, nutritionists, optometrists, etc.) to reassure shoppers they are in good hands – even as they take care of themselves.

 3. Is the service easily accessible?